KronicDeth/intellij-elixir/README.md

 | -----------------------------------|------------| --------------------------------|
 | INTELLIJ\_ELIXIR\_DEBUG\_BLACKLIST | iconv,some | Excluding modules from debugger |

+*Notice: If you trying blacklist atom of some Elixir module like `Bcrypt.Base`, check twice for `Elixir.` prefix.
+This rule applies only to module atoms.*

 #### Breakpoints

 When a breakpoint is set, the editor displays a breakpoint icon in the gutter area to the left of the affected source code.
 A breakpoint icon denotes status of a breakpoint, and provides useful information about its type, location, and action.